brewdo/brewdo/README.md

 such as creating (and cleaning up) a temporary home directory for node.

-What is needed
+What install does
 ----

 Here's a short list of the prerequisites brewdo has for operation.
-Eventually, brewdo will have its own command for setting these up:
+`brewdo install` takes care of all but the Sudo configuration:

--   A sandbox user account (traditionally `_homebrew`); this can be created with
+-   A sandbox user account (traditionally `_homebrew`); this can also be created with

         sudo brewdo adduser

+-   A new log directory `/var/log/homebrew` that the sandbox account can write to

+-   The Homebrew root (traditionally `/usr/local`) set up with write rights granted to the sandbox account

 -   A Sudo configuration in `/etc/sudoers` for the switch, e.g.

         %admin  ALL=(_homebrew) SETENV: /usr/local/bin/brew

--   A new log directory `/var/log/homebrew` that the sandbox account can write to

--   The Homebrew root (traditionally `/usr/local`) set up with write rights granted to the sandbox account
+(I am opting not to do Sudo configuration automatically for now, because I get major heebeejeebies automating the modification of `/etc/sudoers`.)

 Optionally, you can simplify use of brewdo with the following alias: